Documentation

 Goal: Create, version, activate, and test policies in the dashboard.

 Policies define who can do what on drive objects (files and folders).
+Some policies also govern bridge behavior (for example, sharing a transfer by email).
 This guide covers the dashboard lifecycle.
 For the policy document structure (YAML/JSON, statements, subjects, actions), see Writing policies.

 Prerequisites

-• Access to the dashboard with permission to manage policies (e.g. under a partner or org).
-Typically an admin or role with policy management.
+• Access to the dashboard with permission to manage policies (organization or partner catalog).
+Typically an admin or PolicyAdmin (see RBAC).

 List policies